Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 **Known issues related to the printer emulator, Arduino side**

-- *Printing with Hamster Club is easily prone to crash due to spamming of the serial console with 0F command in double speed mode*
+- *Printing with Hamster Club is easily prone to crash due to spamming of the serial console with 0F command in double speed mode.*

+**Known issues related to the decoder, Matlab/Octave side**

+- *Direct printing from Matlab/Octave without using the Arduino IDE may crash if Game Boy reboots into the printing session.
+The best is to reboot Arduino to flush decoder text output between games.*

 # The complete list of games compatible with the Game Boy Printer Emulator